mattlgroff/ask-cli/README.md

 ]
 ```

-I would love to have history be based on the current terminal session, but I don't know how to do that yet.
+I would love to have history be based on the current terminal session so you wouldn't have to manage a history file, but I don't know how to do that yet.
 If you know how to do that, please let me know!